-Mind that certification through Thai Massage networks generally give no specific legal rights to practice therapy, massage or bodywork within the practitioners home countries, and in the majority of cases additional local country or state practitioning requirements need to be satisfied.
+Mind that certification through Thai Massage networks generally give no specific legal rights to practice therapy, massage or bodywork within the practitioners home countries, and in the majority of cases additional local country or state massage therapy requirements need to be satisfied.

 Nevertheless, many of the network teachers themselves or through their network, offer their courses as valid Continuing Education or Continuing Professional Development courses, which depending on the country, may be accredited by, for instance, the NCBTMB (USA), NHPC (Canada), FHT (UK), or other massage and bodywork accrediting organizations.

-Okay then, below you’ll find the list and a brief discussion of the best known Thai Healing Arts Training Networks around the globe.
+Okay then, below you’ll find the list, and a brief discussion of the best known Thai Healing Arts Training Networks around the world.